It's gold rush season in Colorado.

 Telluride is one of Colorado's favorite mountain towns, but the long drive (more than six hours from Denver, where the main international airport is located) can deter some travelers.

 But Denver International Airport is not the only airport in Colorado.
-There is also a smaller airport in Telluride, and it recently began offering more flights directly to the town.
-Hop on an Allegiant Airlines flight from Denver (or multiple other airports across the United States) and land in Telluride.
-Skip the long drive from Denver; the flight between the two destinations is just about an hour.
+There is also a smaller airport in Telluride, and it offers flights directly to the town.
+You can fly from Denver (as well as multiple other airports across the United States) and land in Telluride.
+Skip the long drive from the big city; the flight between the two destinations is just about an hour.

 While in Telluride, check out the Telluride Ski & Golf Resort, which offers some of the best golf terrain in the country.
 Don't miss Bridal Veil Falls for an exquisite fall waterfall view.